PlasmaFAIR/nc-complex/README.md

 the real/imaginary components, and whether the numbers are stored in Cartesian/rectangular or polar convention (using magnitude and phase angle).

+Currently, `nc-complex` supports complex datatypes and dimensions, with some variations on these flavours.

 You can find examples of all three flavours (and their variations) in the wild, although given the nature of research software, it's